wavefrontHQ/docs/pages/doc/tracing_faq.md

     ```
     traceJaegerApplicationName = <Enter_Application_Name>
     ```
-  {% include note.html content="You cannot have more than one application sending traces to the same proxy because this configuration can override only one application name."%}
+  {% include note.html content="Only one application can send traces to a proxy because there’s only one application name per proxy. "%}

 ## How do I emit spans in the Wavefront format?

 If you are not using a [Wavefront SDK](wavefront_sdks.html), OpenTracing library, or OpenTelemetry library, you can still send spans to Wavefront using the Wavefront proxy.

 Send spans to the Wavefront proxy's `customTracingListenerPorts` port in the Wavefront spans format.
-Open the [`<wavefront_config_path>`](proxies_configuring.html#paths)`/wavefront.conf` file, and update or add the `customTracingListenerPorts` configuration.
+Open the [`<wavefront_config_path>`](proxies_configuring.html#paths)`/wavefront.conf` file, and update or add the `customTracingListenerPorts` property.

 Given below is an example of the Wavefront span format:
 ```